OWMarko/Unupdated_Accelerated_Simulation_of_Cardiac_Arrhythmias/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 ## 📌 Overview
-This repository hosts the source code for my first year of MSc in Engineering Mathematics (Université Côte d'Azur).

 The goal is to develop a high-performance solver for cardiac electrophysiology using PFE (Equation-Free framework).
 This method aims to overcome the time-scale stiffness inherent in biological models to accelerate "Digital Twin" simulations.

 ## The Mathematical Model